-When most people think of a headshot, they likely think it’s a close-up photo of someone’s face, cropped from around the upper chest to just above the head.
-But a headshot, also known as a business portrait, can also be referred to as a 3/4, 1/4, or full body shot.
+When most people think of a headshot, they likely think it is a close-up photo of someone’s face, cropped from around the upper chest to just above the head.
+But a headshot, also known as a business portrait, can also be shot at wider distances and these can be referred to as a half (1/2), three-quarter (3/4), one-quarter (1/4), and a full body shot.
+But what do these look like?

-Pictured Here – Left to Right and Top to Bottom, is an Example of a 1/4 Headshot, a 1/2 Body Followed by Another Half Body and Finally a Full Body Shot, Common for Modeling Portfolio Comp Cards
+Pictured Here – Left to Right and Top to Bottom, is an Example of a 1/4 Headshot, a 1/2 Body, Followed by Another Half Body, and Finally a Full Body Shot, Common for Modeling Digitals

 Corporate teams seeking to get headshots often want to come across as professional as possible.
 But you should also strive to appear approachable too.
 So, what should you consider to strike the right balance?